malloydata/malloydata.github.io/docs/_src/language/expressions.md

 }
 ```

-## Safe Type Cast
+## Type Cast
+Type cast may be accomplished with the :: operator.

 <!-- * `total_distance::string` -->
 <!-- * `some_date::timestamp` -->

-Safe type casting may be accomplished with the `::type` syntax.
+Type casting may be accomplished with the `::type` syntax.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/flights.malloy", "size": "large"}